ziotom78/ziotom78.github.io/_posts/2025-02-02-unsigned-and-c++.markdown

 }
 ```

-Inevitably, the warning produced by the compiler always puzzles them:
+When compiling the code using the `-Wall` flag, the compiler generates the following warning:

 ```
 $ g++ -o -g3 -Wall --pedantic test test.cpp